ga-wdi-boston/git-basics-assessment/diagnostic.md

 6.Once `diagnostic.md` is staged, we have to make a commit by `git commit`.
 What are the two formatting items you **need** to make up your commit message?

-A 'title' and a body with more detailed points about specific changes.
-Both should be written in the imperative.
+A 'title' written in the imperative and a body with more detailed points about specific changes.